 Healthcare also began to recover as bond yields fell.
-The portfolio's healthcare holdings outperformed slightly as the sector contributed over 100 basis points on an absolute basis but was neutral on a relative basis as we were underweight the benchmark.
-It does remain our largest sector weighting on an absolute basis.
+The portfolio's healthcare holdings outperformed slightly as the sector contributed nearly 50 basis points on an absolute basis but trailed slightly on a relative basis as the portfolio is underweight the benchmark.
+It did finish the quarter as our largest sector weighting in absolute terms.
 IPO activity within the group remains strong with many companies coming public during the quarter.
 The level of innovation we see in healthcare is exciting.
 Biotech/therapeutics, molecular diagnostics and med-tech all stand to benefit strongly looking forward as these companies improve the standard of care and provide better outcomes for patients.